Assassins Are Always Betrayed YKTTW Discussion

 - Budd is killed by Elle using a black mamba in the Suitcase Full Of Money.

-- Mr. and Mrs. Smith is a double example of this, since both Mr. and Mrs. Smith are betrayed by their respective agencies.
+- Mr. & Mrs. Smith is a double example of this, since both Mr. and Mrs. Smith are betrayed by their respective agencies.

 - In Star Trek VI: The Undiscovered Country, the two low-rank crewmen who actually carried out the assassination against Gorkon and many of his aides are in turn shot with a phaser on stun right against the temples by the orchestrator on board the Enterprise, Lieutenant Valeris, killing them without setting off the weapon discharge alarms.
 Valeris almost suffers this fate as well as a second assassin tries to clean up loose ends after our heroes thwart the attempt on the Federation President's life at the Khitomer accord.